donaldboulton/minimal-mistakes/_i18n/en/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 ## Jekyll Simple Gallery

 Create a Jekyll images Gallery that loops through all images in a folder.
 Displayed with [MetaFuzzy Isotope](https://isotope.metafizzy.co/) and viewed with [Sachinchoolur LightGallery](https://sachinchoolur.github.io/lightGallery/demos/){:id="open-website" rel="noreferrer"}.
-Not Configured by yml Frontmatter, thus much eaiser to create.
+Not Configured by yml Frontmatter, thus much easier to create.
 Using [Images resizing by images.weserv.nl](weserv.nl), which gives a thumbnail image displayed in the Isotope gallery and the original images which are opened by LightGallery.

 ### The _includes file Simple Gallery